wilmix5/AJDollar/README.md

 What  does  JDollar  do  at  runtime?

-It  runs any  .exe  file   created  by JAS  or  cdollar
+It  runs any  .exe  file   created  by    cdollar

 and  displays  the  output  in JDollar emulator/ JDollar Wallet.